Leegemonk/Leegemonk/README.md

 <h1 align="center">Hi 👋, I'm SL Lee</h1>
+- 🌱 I have worked as a chemist, and sales and application specialist for more than 10 years.
+Analysed laboratory data points and developed calibration/predictive models.

-- 🌱 I’m trained to be a chemist, salesperson, application specialist, software quality assurance engineer, project manager, data analyst and coach (basic level).
+- 🌱 I am trained in software quality assurance, PMP, data analytics and basic level coaching.

-I am currently taking a professional Diploma in Infocomm Technology (Data) and on my progress to get my Master in Computer Science. **
+- 🌱 I am currently taking a professional Diploma in Infocomm Technology (Data) and on my progress to get my Master in Computer Science. **

-- 💬 Ask me about **My major is in Chemistry and Computer Science.**
+- 💬 **My major is in Chemistry and Computer Science.**

 - 📫 How to reach me **leesllicl@gmail.com**